Krulicusek/Lamp-swicher-API/README.md

 # Lamp-swicher-API
-Web Interface enabling u to turn lamp on and off.
+Web Interface with MQTT server.
+Allows to switch between 2 states by clicking appropriate buttons.